 The issue of religion arises at least once a month at any 12-step meeting that includes people.
 It’s amazing how it causes confusion.
 Some folks claim that you have to believe in God, while others say all you have to do is admit you aren’t Him.
 Others, myself among them, maintain that the spirituality aspect of the program has nothing to do with God unless we choose to make it so.
 Only one thing’s for sure: put two alcoholics or other addicts in the same room and it will soon be overflowing with opinions.

 I believe that addicts need to humble themselves by admitting that they need help.
 If it comforts them to believe that a deity will be rooting for their team, I think that’s great.
 Faith is a powerful thing, and the idea that we don’t have to go it alone is a great feeling.
 For myself, I have found it sufficient to believe that I couldn’t do it alone; I proved that, over and over again.
-I eventually I “came to believe” that the people in the rooms had their stuff together when it came to this addiction thing, and that a smart guy like me should take advantage of the suggestions that have worked for so many others.
+I eventually “came to believe” that the people in the rooms had their stuff together when it came to this addiction thing, and that a smart guy like me should take advantage of the suggestions that have worked for so many others.
 In every sense that mattered, as far as getting sober went, the members of the fellowship were my higher power.

 As spirituality goes, I don’t believe it is necessary to believe in a transcendental being in order to lead a spiritual life.
-Further, I believe that the wrong kinds of religious ideas can hinder development of the spiritual life.
+Further, I believe that the wrong kinds of religious ideas can hinder the development of a spiritual life.
 Let me explain my position on that.

 Religion involves beliefs, dogma, ritual, prayer, salvation, the concept of a reward in an afterlife, and faith in a supernatural or metaphysical reality.
 Although our program literature refers to a God held in common by many people (not, by any means, all people), the 12-step programs are not about religion.
 They are in their very essence, however, programs of spirituality.